- What Is Measles?

 After the rash takes over, the body temperature surges dangerously with a fever that crosses 104 to 105 degrees as well.

 How Common Is Measles in Babies?

-In the earlier decades, measles used to be one of the diseases that generally happens to kids, similar to chicken pox.
+In the earlier decades, measles used to be one of the diseases that would generally affect kids, similar to chicken pox.
 On conducting extensive drives of vaccination against measles, the disease had been virtually eliminated in the early 80s and 90s.
-Over time, certain parents chose to not vaccinate their kids due to the belief that the vaccine causes problems in a child.
+Over time, certain parents chose to not vaccinate their kids due to certain beliefs that the vaccine causes problems in children.
 This led to the disease finding healthy ground for its survival and leading to an outbreak in recent years.

 Diagnosis of Baby Measles

-The telltale sign of a measles infection is the red rash and spots all over the body.
+The telltale sign of a measles infection are the red rashes and spots all over the body.
 This is precisely what the doctors check initially and inspect the rashes for typical characteristics of measles.
-Some other diseases are also known to produce similar symptoms like these, such as fever and red rashes.
-Hence, a blood test is conducted and the sample is analysed to look for the antibodies generated by the body.
+Some other diseases are also known to produce similar symptoms like fever and red rashes.
+Hence, a blood test is conducted and the sample is analysed to look for the antibodies generated.
 If they are specific and in line with the ones used to combat a measles virus, then the diagnosis is confirmed.

 If the baby is less than a year old, usage of the MMR vaccine is forbidden in most cases.
 In such a scenario, if the infection has been detected under 72 hours, an IG injection might be administered to the child.
 This injection contains immunoglobulin antibodies that help the baby fight against the virus.